surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## Different Dialects supported

- **Database(dialect)** choose a appropriate dialect that matches your connection.at present Bi Plus is supporting following list of Database.Further to this we can also include the dialect as per the business requirement.
+ - ** 8.** Database(dialect)** choose a appropriate dialect that matches your connection.at present Bi Plus is supporting following list of Database.Further to this we can also include the dialect as per the business requirement.
     - MySQL
     - Oracle
     - MS SQL
      - Vertica
     - Rest
     - PSQL
     - MariaDB
     - Amazon Aurora(MySQL)
 In the most recent release, Bi Plus also supports following list of dialects;
     - Amazon Redshift
     - Google BigQuery
   - Snowflake
   - PostgreSQL
   - Teradata